JoinColony/colonyJS/docs/_API_ColonyClient.md

 ---
 title: ColonyClient
 section: API
-order: 4
+order: 1
 ---

-The `ColonyClient` class is a standard interface for interactions with the on-chain functions and events described in `IColony.sol`

-These interactions are generally concerned with functions and events internal to a colony, such as creating a task, assigning a work rating, or moving funds between pots.
+The `ColonyClient` class is a standard interface for interactions with the methods and events described in both `IColony.sol` and `IMetaColony.sol`.
+These interactions are generally concerned with actions within a colony, such as adding a new domain, creating a task, moving funds between pots, and managing permissions.

-For functions and events that concern the colonyNetwork as a whole, refer to the [ColonyNetworkClient API](/colonyjs/api-colonynetworkclient/).

 ==TOC==

-## Create an instance
+## Initialize

 The easiest way to initialize the `ColonyClient` is to ask the `ColonyNetworkClient` for a new instance: